|

 Through his schoolboy

-football, Lawton was chosen to play for Bolton Town Schools in 1930 and
+football, Lawton was chosen to play for Bolton Town Schools and representing Lancashire schools

 scoring for fun in the Bolton League, for Hayes Athletic FC.
 After leaving

-school, the Lawton family turned down the opportunity for him to sign for
+school, however, the Lawton family turned down the opportunity for him to sign for

-star.
-So the 15-year old Tommy signed for Lancashire Combination outfit
+Bolton Wanderers FC, so the 15-year old Tommy signed for Lancashire

-Liverpool FC, Bury FC and Blackburn Rovers FC all invited Lawton, but with
+Liverpool FC, Bury FC and Blackburn Rovers FC all invited Lawton for

 1935, being paid as the club's secretary's assistant.
 The deal also